spencerparkin/AudioDataLib/README.md

 ## Plans

 I'd like to add support for more file formats and stream formats other than just PCM at some point.
-Some synthasis support would be good at add.
+Some synthasis support would be good to add.
 Being able to add an echo, for example, might be interesting.
-Support for some signal analysis suing FFTs would be interesting too.
+Support for some signal analysis using FFTs would be interesting too.
 This is all pie-in-the-ski right now as I'm sure the library in its current form is, admittedly, mediocre at best.